LIVENlab/enbios/README.md

 ## Installation

 We recommend you to run ENBIOS from a python IDE, such as Pycharm.
+If you are an academic or a student, you can get a free license for Pycharm professional.
+In that case, you may also get a github student pack, which includes a free license for github copilot, which can help you write the code.
 But we also have a few Jupyter notebooks for you to use, see below.

+In any case you will need to install python first and then create an environment with the required packages.
+You can download it from [here](https://www.python.org/downloads/). we currently recommend python 3.9 to run ENBIOS.

-You first need to create an environment.
-From your terminal, try this:
+Once you have python installed, first need to create an environment.
+To do so, write this:

 * Windows  `python -m venv venv`
 * Linux   `python3.9 -m venv venv`